-But that power also ensured that the political influence of the Janissaries would pose a constant threat to the sultan’s own power, eventually leading to the disbandment of this elite force following a mass rebellion in the late 17th century.
+But the Janissaries’ military might also ensured that their political influence would pose a constant threat to the sultan’s own power.
+This eventually led to the disbandment of the elite force following a mass rebellion in the early 19th century.

-The history of the elite Janissary dates back to the 14th Century when the Ottoman Empire ruled large swaths of the Middle East, North Africa, and parts of Europe.
+The history of the elite Janissaries dates back to the 14th century, when the Ottoman Empire ruled large swaths of the Middle East, North Africa, and parts of Europe.

-The Islamic empire itself was founded around 1299 by a Turkish tribal leader from Anatolia — now modern-day Turkey — named Osman I. Under the leadership of his successors, the Ottoman Empire’s territories continued to stretch from Asia Minor all the way to North Africa.
+The Islamic empire itself was founded around 1299 by a Turkish tribal leader from Anatolia — now modern-day Turkey — named Osman I. Under the leadership of his successors, the Ottoman Empire’s territories soon stretched from Asia Minor all the way to North Africa.

-Among Osman’s successors was Sultan Murad I, who ruled over the kingdom between 1362 until 1389.
-Under his reign, a blood tax system known as devşirme, or “gathering,” was levied on the Christian territories conquered by the Ottoman Empire.
+Among Osman’s successors was Sultan Murad I, who ruled over the empire from 1362 until 1389.
+Under his reign, according to the BBC, a blood tax system known as devşirme, or “gathering,” was levied on the Christian territories conquered by the Ottoman Empire.

 The tax involved Ottoman authorities taking Christian boys as young as eight years old from their parents, especially families in the Balkans, to work as slaves.

-Not only were the Ottoman Janissaries a special branch of the empire’s military corps, they also wielded political power.
-Therefore, members of this corps enjoyed a number of privileges, such as an elite status in Ottoman society, paid salaries, gifts from the palace, and even political sway.
+Not only were the Ottoman Janissaries a special branch of the empire’s military corps, but they also wielded political power.
+Therefore, members of this corps enjoyed a number of privileges, such as a special status in Ottoman society, paid salaries, gifts from the palace, and even political sway.